douglashill/DynamicButtonStack/README.md

 - DynamicButtonStack requires iOS 13 or later.
 - The latest stable Xcode is expected.
-- Works with both Swift and Objective-C apps.

 ## Installation

-### Direct

-1. Clone this repository or download [`DynamicButtonStack.swift`](DynamicButtonStack.swift) from GitHub.
-2. Drag this file into your Xcode project and choose to add it to your target when prompted.

 ### Swift Package Manager